mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 I decided to apply the same strategy for my new build.
 I wanted to build a system that met my current needs with room to grow.
 My rough target was to start with 20 TB of usable storage and capacity for up to 30 TB if I add disks later.

 ZFS doesn't let you add a new drive to an existing pool, but that feature is [under active development](https://github.com/openzfs/zfs/pull/12225).
-Hopefully, by the time I need to exand storage, the feature will be available in TrueNAS.
+Hopefully, by the time I need to expand storage, the feature will be available in TrueNAS.

 ### Many small disks or fewer large disks?

 ZFS is designed to survive disk failures, so it stores each block of data redundantly.
-This feature makes capacity planning a bit complicated because your total usable storage is no longer the sum of each disk's capacity.
+This feature complicates capacity planning because your total usable storage is no longer the sum of each disk's capacity.

 ZFS creates filesystems out of "pools" of disks.
 The more disks in the pool, the more efficiently ZFS can use their storage capacity.
 For example, if you give ZFS two 10 TB drives, you [can only use half of your total disk capacity](https://wintelguy.com/zfs-calc.pl).
 If you instead use five 4 TB drives, ZFS gives you 14 TB of usable storage.
 Even though your total disk space is the same in either scenario, the five smaller drives give you 40% more usable space.